stof/StofDoctrineExtensionsBundle/Resources/doc/index.rst

 -----------------------------

 - **Tree** - this extension automates the tree handling process and adds some tree specific functions on repository. (**closure**, **nestedset** or **materialized path**)
-- **Translatable** - gives you a very handy solution for translating records into diferent languages.
+- **Translatable** - gives you a very handy solution for translating records into different languages.
 Easy to setup, easier to use.
 - **Sluggable** - urlizes your specified fields into single unique slug
 - **Timestampable** - updates date fields on create, update and even property change.
-- **Blameable** - updates string or assocation fields on create, update and even property change with a user name resp. reference.
+- **Blameable** - updates string or association fields on create, update and even property change with a user name resp. reference.
-- **Loggable** - helps tracking changes and history of objects, also supports version managment.
+- **Loggable** - helps tracking changes and history of objects, also supports version management.
 - **Sortable** - makes any document or entity sortable
 - **Translator** - explicit way to handle translations
 - **Softdeleteable** - allows to implicitly remove records